 Despite the push towards cloud integration in everything we do, there is still a need for paper in a lot of circumstances.
-Scanning, printing and, even faxing, is still a part of many day-to-day business dealings and so all-in-one printers are a hot commodity.
+Scanning, printing and, even faxing, are still a part of many day-to-day business dealings and so all-in-one printers are a hot commodity.
 All-in-one printers save you, time, effort, and money and give you a lot of versatility.
 The OfficeJet from HP has been a staple in home offices for years, and the newest one doesn't disappoint.
 If you are looking for something bigger or faster, though, we have that on our list as well.

 HP has been making quality printers for as long as I can remember, and the Officejet series has always been one of its most reliable offerings.
 The latest generation of OfficeJet has taken what made its predecessor so good and moved the series into our modern world.
 It's a world filled with the desire to make things "smart," even our printers, so naturally, HP had to do something new with the OfficeJet.

 The OfficeJet now has a wireless connection, of course — though some people have said that the connection can be a little spotty — and HP uses in concert with its Smart app and Smart Tasks features.
 These allow you to streamline your activities, and makes scanning documents, invoices, and even receipts, a breeze.
 You can also connect to your cloud apps like Google Drive to help your store your documents.